Hyperbolic 3-manifold: The hyperbolisation theorem

 In contrast to the explicit constructions above it is possible to deduce the existence of a complete hyperbolic structure on a 3-manifold purely from topological information.
 This is a consequence of the Geometrisation conjecture and can be stated as follows (a statement sometimes referred to as the "hyperbolisation theorem", which was proven by Thurston in the special case of Haken manifolds):

-If a compact 3-manifold with toric boundary is irreducible and algebraically atoroidal (meaning that every $\pi_1$-injectively immersed torus is homotopic to a boundary component) then its interior carries a complete hyperbolic metric of finite volume.
+If a compact 3-manifold with toric boundary is irreducible and algebraically atoroidal (meaning that every π_{1}-injectively immersed torus is homotopic to a boundary component) then its interior carries a complete hyperbolic metric of finite volume.

 A particular case is that of a surface bundle over the circle: such manifolds are always irreducible, and they carry a complete hyperbolic metric if and only if the monodromy is a pseudo-Anosov map.

 Another consequence of the Geometrisation conjecture is that any closed 3-manifold which admits a Riemannian metric with negative sectional curvatures admits in fact a Riemannian metric with constant sectional curvature -1.
 This is not true in higher dimensions.